Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 1. Have you always been a writer?

-4. How has writing helped you in other areas of life besides being something you could earn money from?
+4. How has writing poetry helped you in other areas of life?

-5. What was your biggest accomplishment as a writer?
+5. What was your biggest accomplishment as a poet?

-7. What are some of the challenges you have faced as a writer and how did you overcome them?
+7. What are some of the challenges you have faced in writing poetry and how did you overcome them?

 8. What is the best writing advice you have ever received and why do you feel it is important?